Best Keyword Research Tools for Amazon in 2026: Dominate Amazon SEO

 Step 6: Find Long-Tail Keyword Opportunities

-Long-tail keywords = less competition, higher intent:
+Long-tail keywords mean less competition and higher intent:

 Characteristics of good long-tail keywords: